Cryptocurrency

 Strategy From Economic Ninja that could be a great moon bag strategy:

-• Then you can sit back and enjoy the ride.
-(It really is a rollercoaster ride.
-There will be highs and lows, but it can be more enjoyable if you know you will not lose your initial investment.)
+Then you can sit back and enjoy the ride.
+(Investing in cryptocurrencies is a rollercoaster ride.
+There will be highs and lows, but ensuring you will not lose your initial investment can make the ride much more enjoyable.)

 Deciding when to HODL or sell cryptocurrencies is a personal choice, and investors should do their research and due diligence before making these decisions.
 Some investors will choose the HODL strategy across the board while others may only buy and HODL some assets they believe in long-term, and they will buy and sell others.